-The Film Society of Lincoln Center and Film Comment magazine announce a call for entries for the sixth Critics Academy, the annual workshop for aspiring film critics, taking place during the 2018 New York Film Festival (September 28 – October 14).
+The Film Society of Lincoln Center and Film Comment magazine announce a call for entries for the seventh Critics Academy, the annual workshop for aspiring film critics, taking place during the 2018 New York Film Festival (September 28 – October 14).

 The Critics Academy was designed in collaboration with IndieWire to nurture promising writers and provide a valuable platform to launch their careers.
 It was started in 2012 at the Locarno Film Festival and subsequently produced for the New York Film Festival that year.
 The program continues to emphasize the importance of diversity in the world of film criticism, supporting and nurturing women and writers of color, though its purview remains expansive and all-inclusive.
 Past participants have gone on to write for a wide range of print and online publications, including The Atlantic, Brooklyn Magazine, Film Comment, The Guardian, Hyperallergic, IndieWire, L.A.
 Weekly, The Los Angeles Times, National Review, New Republic, The New York Review of Books, Paper magazine, The Paris Review, Remezcla, Reverse Shot, Slant, Vice, The Village Voice, and Vulture, and some have become involved in film programming and publicity.